dtinblack/dtinblack.github.io/_posts/2016-10-26-thick-data.md

 ---
 layout: post
-title: Will Big Data ever be Thickened ?
+title: Will Big Data Ever Be Thickened ?
 description: "A development challenge for Big Data."
 modified: 2016-09-26
 tags: [Big Data]